The obstacle created by COVID-19

 - The spouse must then fax (or deliver through other electronic means) a legible copy of the signed form to the plan representative on the same date the form is signed.

-After receiving the signed form, the plan representative must acknowledge that they have witnessed the spouse’s signature in accordance with the requirements of the notice.
+After receiving the signed form, the plan representative must acknowledge having witnessed the spouse’s signature in accordance with the requirements of the notice.
 The representative must then send the document (including witness acknowledgment) back to the spouse under a system that the spouse has the effective availability to access, along with notification that a paper copy may be obtained free of charge.
 Presumably, emailing back to the spouse at an email address provided by the spouse would be fine, provided the body of the email states that a paper copy can be obtained free of charge and that the spousal consent has been witnessed in accordance with the notice.

-The notice is the latest in a series of laws, rules, and regulations introduced to help plan participants and sponsors navigate the administrative and financial challenges of the ongoing pandemic.
+Notice 2020-42 is the latest in a series of laws, rules, and regulations introduced to help plan participants and sponsors navigate the administrative and financial challenges of the ongoing pandemic.
 For insight on other related legislation and changes, please visit our COVID-19 resources page.

 The content of this document is for general information only and is believed to be accurate and reliable as of the posting date, but may be subject to change.
 It is not intended to provide investment, tax, plan design, or legal advice (unless otherwise indicated).
 Please consult your own independent advisor as to any investment, tax, or legal statements made herein.